Alfred Williams Carter

 Squadron Leader Alfred Williams "Nick" Carter (29 April 1894 - 17 December 1986) was a Canadian First World War flying ace, officially credited with 17 victories.

 Biography

 The son of David and Martha Carter, Alfred Carter was born near Calgary and enlisted in December 1915 in Ontario, where he had been a university student.
 In 1916 he joined the Royal Naval Air Service and attended flight school in Florida.

 Serving with 3 Wing, in June 1917 he was posted to No. 3 Naval Squadron and claimed five victories flying the Sopwith Pup.
-In June 1917 he was transferred to No. 10 Naval Squadron as a flight commander and he scored four more victories, now flying the Sopwith Triplane.
+In July 1917 he was transferred to No. 10 Naval Squadron as a flight commander and he scored four more victories, now flying the Sopwith Triplane.

+For his victories in July, he was awarded the Distinguished Service Cross with the medal citation: